Rouchjq/rouchjq/README.md

 NestJS + PostgreSQL on the backend — usually in regulated domains where correctness matters (identity verification, compliance, money movement).

-I document what I decide: **38 ADRs and 33 RFCs** written in the last year.

 ---